 |Further details outdoors|

 Situated in the Perigord Pourpre region, Bergerac lies on the banks of the River Dordogne.
-It has a long history and has some interesting places to visit, and boasts some excellent restaurants.
+It has a long history, has some interesting places to visit and is renowned for excellent restaurants.
 There is a twice weekly marker and a brocante (antique market) in the old town on 1st Sunday of each month during the summer.

 Bergerac, capital of Périgord Pourpre, lies on the riverbank of the Dordogne.
 The département of Périgord Pourpre takes its name from the wine-growing region concentrated in its southwest corner and is most famous for the sweet white wines produced around Monbazillac just across the river from Bergerac.